 Khushi Baby, Thorne Prize Winner, 2014

 Khushi Baby focuses on tying tradition with technology to uplift community healthcare, especially reproductive and child health (RCH), for underserved populations in rural India.
 The vision involves scaling across India and building a digital integrated community health platform which covers all national programs.
-Recent News: The Ministry of Health and Family Welfare, Government of India has approved a budget of $13.6 million to scale up Khushi Baby’s Community Health Integrated Platform to all 72,000 community health workers in Rajasthan.
+Recent News: Over the last 11 years they have grown into a 65-member team, now serving as the nodal Technical Support Partner to the Department of Health and Family Welfare, Government of Rajasthan.
+Khushi Baby was recognized as one of the winners of Marico Innovation Foundation's Innovation for India Awards 2023.

 Raise Green, Aetna Prizer Winner, 2018

 Raise Green is a financial technology platform for community-driven project finance.
 We empower all individuals with the tools they need to create and invest directly into climate solution projects, like community solar.
-Recent News: Raise Green has raised $1.3 million USD to support their environmental work.
+Recent News: In 2022, they won Environmental Finance Impact Investing Platform of the Year.

 MyHealthEd, Aetna Prizer Winner, 2017